Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 What Makes a Great Micro Bully Stud?

-- Short, compact frame (under 13")
+- Compact frame (under 13") without structural collapse

-- Correct angulation, topline, and feet (function first)
+- Correct angulation, topline, feet (function-first build)

-- Excellent temperament (stable, confident, family-safe)
+- Stable temperament (confident, controllable, family-safe)

 Venomline’s Compact Studs (Pocket & Micro-Class)

 These are the compact studs we trust to move programs forward while keeping dogs short, wide, clean, and functional.
-If you want “real Micro energy” without the breakdown risks—this is where you start.

 🐾 King Koopa